MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-to-azure.md

 ---

-## Specify service principal credentials in a Terraform code block
+## Specify service principal credentials in a Terraform provider block

 The Azure provider block defines syntax that allows you to specify your Azure subscription's authentication information.